 What to expect with an oral cancer screening is a top to bottom, front to back physical examination of your mouth, tongue, lip, and gums.
 A dentist professional will examine and inspect the floor of your mouth, underneath your tongue and the roof of your mouth.
 They will touch and inspect the lymph nodes in your neck and jaw, pull out the tongue with gauze for an inspection, and may ask questions about your smoking and/or drinking habits, lifestyle, and any health conditions or medications you might be taking that may affect the condition of your mouth.

 Ideally you want an oral cancer test to be completed with every six-month check-up.
-All of our dental hygienists and dentists have specialized training in oral cancer screening and examinations.
+All of our dental hygienists and dentists have training in oral cancer screening and examinations.
 If you have not been offered an oral cancer exam, please inquire with your next visit.

 It also must be noted that if you find a suspicious area in your mouth or have found something akin to the symptoms of oral cancer, it does not necessarily mean that you have it.
 Statistically, a very small percentage of people with abnormalities are diagnosed with oral cancer.
 This is the truth though further investigation by a dentist professional is always recommended for all abnormal areas to rule out cancerous lesions.
 Thereby an oral cancer screening might include a biopsy of a suspicious area, if one is found.